gio437/example-client-sites/README.md

 # example-client-sites

-Example sites for potential employers, each folder has a different site design.
+Example sites for potential employers/clients, each folder has a different site design.